hamsterjam/harp/luaFunctions.md

 The only required field is filename.
 If def contains any one of tileW, tileH, tileX, tileY it must contain all of them.
 Similarly, if a def contains any one of x, y, w, h it must contain all of them.
 Furthermore, these variables are mutually exclusive with the tile variables

-`shd newShader(vertSrc, fragSrc)`
+`shd Shader(vertSrc, fragSrc)`

 Creates a new Shader.
 The paramaters vertSrc and fragSrc are strings containing the source of the vertex and fragment shaders resepctively.
 Returns a usertype representing the shader.

-`val getVec2Double(x, y)`
+`val Vec2Double(x, y)`

 Creates a usertype representing a Vector<2, double>.
 The two arguments x and y are numbers.

-`shd getDefaultShader()`
+`spc getSpriteSpecDef(spr, dx, dy)`

-Returns a usertype representing the default shader defined in globals.h.
+Returns a usertype representing a VisualSpec for drawing a Sprite spr using the default shader.
+The two numbers dx and dy represent offsets from the position.

-`spec getSpriteSpec(shd, spr)`
+`spec getSpriteSpec(shd, spr, dx, dy)`

 Returns a usertype representing a VisualSpec for drawing a Sprite spr with Shader shd.
+The two numbers dx and dy represent offsets from the position.

 Auxillary
 ---------